Significant-Gravitas/AutoGPT/README.md

 1. Run `autogpt` Python module in your terminal.
   On linux or mac:
     ```bash
-    # On Linux of Mac:
+    # On Linux or Mac:
    ./run.sh start
    # On Windows:
    .\run.bat